-In this paper, we have employed three methodologies in the effort to assess whether the degree of business cycle synchronization within the European Union has strengthened or weakened after the introduction of the common currency in 1999.
-This is an interesting question as business cycle synchronization is considered an important ingredient of a successful monetary policy within a common currency area.
-The regression results show a positive and statistical significant relation of all countries' cycles to that of the G3.
+In this paper, three methodologies were employed in the effort to assess whether the degree of business cycle synchronization within the European Union has strengthened or weakened after the introduction of the common currency in 1999.
+This is a very interesting question as business cycle synchronization is considered an important ingredient of a successful monetary policy within a common currency area.
+The regression results show a positive and statistically significant relation of all countries' cycles to that of the G3.
 The corresponding Chow break-point-tests provide strong evidence of a break point on the date of the adoption of the euro as the common currency for the case of Finland, Greece, Ireland, Italy, Luxemburg, Netherlands and Spain.
 The slope dummy on the other hand appears significant only for Finland and the Netherlands.
-The cross-correlation of each country's cycle to the G3 provides evidence of stronger cycle synchronization12 for all countries after the introduction of the euro, as all correlations are higher in the post-euro era and the differences are statistically significant for all countries with the exception of Portugal.
-The evidence from the proposed Cycle Synchronization Index (CSI) shows that cycle synchronization is stronger after the monetary union in all countries, with the exception of Belgium, France and Greece where synchronization appears slightly weakened.
-A formal test of the difference in the pre and post euro indices is significant only for Finland and Luxemburg.
-This may be the result of either the low power of the test due to the limited number of available observations or of no actual differences in the CSIs.
-Overall, the empirical analyses presented in this paper, provide evidence that the cycle synchronization within eurozone's economies has certainly not weaken and there is adequate empirical evidence that it became stronger in the post euro period.
-Especially the cycle of G9, the group of the smaller economies for which a non synchronous to G3 cycle will mean an ineffective and possibly destabilizing monetary policy, appears to be adequately synchronized across all three methodologies in the full ple, but the results show a statistically significant stronger synchronization in the common currency era only in the correlation coefficients methodology and in one case of the Chow-break-point tests.
-Certainly, though, the evidence shows that G9 synchronization did not weaken in the common currency period.
+The cross-correlation of each country's cycle to G3provides evidence of stronger cycle synchronization11 after the introduction of the euro for all countries: all correlations are higher in the post-euro era and the differences are statistically significant for all countries with the exception of Portugal.
+The evidence from the proposed Cycle Synchronization Index shows that cycle synchronization is stronger after the monetary union in all countries with the exception of Belgium, France and Greece where synchronization appears slightly weakened.
+A formal test of the difference in the pre- and post-euro indices is significant only for Finland and Luxemburg.
+This may be the result of the low power of the test due to the limited number of available observations.
+Overall, the empirical analyses presented in this paper, provide evidence that the cycle synchronization within Eurozone's economies has become stronger in the post euro period and certainly it did not weaken.
+The cycle of G9, the group of the smaller economies, for which an asynchronous to G3 cycle will mean an ineffective and possibly destabilizing monetary policy, appears to be more synchronized in the common currency era, but the results are statistically significant only in the correlation coefficients methodology and in one instance of the Chow-break-point tests.